 Theater Program Overview

 Theater Arts offers a wide range of courses in the theoretical and applied practical aspects of theater: acting, performance studies, voice, movement, performance media, script analysis, playwriting, directing, and an array of courses in design and scenography.
 The curriculum is designed to provide students with the necessary artistic, technical, and intellectual skills along with opportunities to apply their knowledge in the studio, on stage, and on screen.
-Classes offered by MIT’s renowned faculty and staff are supplemented by the Artist-in-Residence Program, which brings artists of international repute to MIT to work with students in classes, workshops and productions.
-Each individually tailored course of study offers students the opportunity to pursue the Concentration in Theater Arts; the Minor in the Theater Arts; and the Major in Theater Arts.
+Classes offered by MIT’s renowned faculty and staff are supplemented by the Artist-in-Residence Program, through the Center for Art, Science and Technology (CAST) which brings a broad spectrum of artists of international repute to MIT to work with students in classes, seminars, workshops and productions.
+Each individually tailored course of study offers students the curricular opportunity to pursue the Concentration in Theater Arts; the Minor in the Theater Arts; and the Major in Theater Arts.

-The Major advisor is Prof. Janet Sonenberg, the Minor advisor is Professor Charlotte Brathwaite, the Transfer Credit Advisor is Professor Jay Scheib, and the Concentration advisor is Senior Lecturer Anna Kohler.
+The Major advisor is Assistant Professor Sara Brown the Minor advisor is s Assistant Professor Sara Brown, the Transfer Credit Advisor is Professor Jay Scheib, and the Concentration advisor is Dan Safer.